forwardemail/forwardemail.net/app/views/faq/index.md

 Popular domains at the time of this writing such as Google, Yahoo, Microsoft, Amazon, Meta, Twitter, Netflix, Spotify, and more – are of course included.

 If you are a sender not in our allowlist, then the first time your FQDN root domain or IP address sends an email, you will be [rate limited](#do-you-have-rate-limiting) and [greylisted](#do-you-have-a-greylist).
 Note that this is standard practice adopted as an email standard.
-Most email server clients will attempt to retry if thy receive a rate limit or greylist error (e.g. a 421 or 4xx level error status code).
+Most email server clients will attempt to retry if they receive a rate limit or greylist error (e.g. a 421 or 4xx level error status code).

 **Note that specific senders such as `a@gmail.com`, `b@xyz.edu`, and `c@gov.au` can still be [denylisted](#do-you-have-a-denylist)** (e.g. if we automatically detect spam, phishing, or malware from those senders).